-When Vladimir Putin was elected President . . .
+When Angela Merkel was elected as Chancellor . . .

 When using the title Secretary-General, exercise caution: both International IDEA and the United Nations use the hyphen but check usage within other organizations, many of which do not use the hyphen form.